stadawi12/nPlan/README.md

 The data consists of roughly 45,000 training examples, each example consists of 50 features of data type float.
-I am also given 45,000 labels are multi-hot vectors of size 121, that is each label is a vector of 1's and 0's, of size 121.
+I am also given 45,000 labels which are k-hot vectors of size 121, that is each label is a vector of 1's and 0's, of size 121.
 I am also given a validation dataset and a testing dataset for testing the accuracy of the neural network during training and after, and also for validating that the network is not overfitting.
+The test data contains around 5,000 examples and validation dataset contains around 6,000 examples.

 To get the code running, run `$ pip install -r requirements.txt` this will install all the required python packages needed to run my code.